Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 This is my personal travel story.
 For guided tours in Salzburg and Austria, please visit the [Tours] section.

 Being a licensed tour guide in Austria is a privilege, turning history, art, and culture into a life’s work.
-The profession also has its peculiar rhythm: I often travel when everyone else is working and studying.
+The profession also has its own peculiar rhythm: I usually travel when everyone else works or studies, and vice versa, I am busy when everyone else rests.

 salzburg toptours blog my jouney to tuscany florence title - Beyond the Alps: My Six Exciting Days in Florence and Tuscany - salzburg toptours blog